-The ground freezing method—often also referred to as ground freezing or artificial ground freezing—is a geotechnical technique in which water-bearing or low-bearing-capacity soil is purposefully cooled until it solidifies into a temporarily load-bearing and impermeable mass.
+The ground freezing method – often also referred to as ground freezing or artificial ground freezing – is a geotechnical technique in which water-bearing or low-bearing-capacity soil is purposefully cooled until it solidifies into a temporarily load-bearing and impermeable mass.
 This enables work below the groundwater level, controls inflows, and allows excavation pits, shafts, or tunnels to be opened safely.
 In practice, freezing often creates the conditions for precise, low-vibration working methods in deconstruction and advance excavation.
 This makes it easier to plan the use of hydraulic rock and concrete splitters or concrete demolition shears from Darda GmbH in sensitive environments: water ingress is limited, stability is increased, and cutting and splitting operations become more predictable and cleaner.
+In addition, the ice-soil composite typically achieves very low permeability and higher shear strength, which stabilizes faces and reduces rework.

 The ground freezing method is a temporary stabilization and sealing technique in which the pore water in the soil is frozen into ice using refrigerants.
-The resulting structure of soil and ice—the so-called frozen body—increases strength and stiffness, reduces permeability, and serves as a load-bearing, watertight construction aid.
+The resulting structure of soil and ice – the so-called frozen body – increases strength and stiffness, reduces permeability, and serves as a load-bearing, watertight construction aid.
 Two main variants are widely used: the brine method with circulating, cooled saline solution and the nitrogen method with evaporating liquid nitrogen.
 Both create a closed, load-transferring frozen body through heat extraction, which is built up step by step, monitored, and carefully thawed after completion of the work.
+In practice, acceptance is often based on reaching specified isotherms and demonstrating sufficient overlap of the frozen zones at all critical sections.

 Technical operating principle and variants of the ground freezing method